 2. See What Effects It Has On Your Mind.

 Once you’ve identified the nature of emotion, turn to the effect.
 It is the next step that will help you to relate the two components.
 See what effect it has on you.
 Is it positive?
 Is it negative?
 Or is it something neutral having no significant effect?

 Does it make you happy?
 Or are you being emotionally drained?
 Questioning these will make you look at the effects from a more objective point of view, thus you won’t be affected as much as when you were as a subject.

 The effect they have on your mind should be carefully identified and examined to determine exactly what you feel under such emotional circumstances.

 3. Why You Respond The Way You Do?

 The third step is to ask yourself why you feel the way it makes you feel.
 After all, any situation gets hold of us only when we choose to give in.
 But if you just pause for a moment and think of it, you’ll see the sheer futility of the way you choose to respond.

-You see, the way we’re brought up in our society only teaches us how to respond to the emotions and not the ways to identify and tackle them.
-When something saddening or disappointing happens, just ask yourself whether your entire life is dependent on these external events or on your inner belief, esteem and positivism.
+You see, the way we’re brought up in our society only teaches us how to respond to emotions and not the ways to identify and tackle them.
+When something saddening or disappointing happens, just ask yourself whether your entire life is dependent on these external events or on your inner belief, esteem, and positivism.